Kong/kongponents/docs/components/skeleton.md

 ## Full Screen Loading State
-The full screen loading state is used to display a full screen loader typically during initial render of an app to avoid any FOUC while the app tries to figure out if you are able to access the route and also to perform any expensive querying on first load.
+The full screen loading state is used to display a full screen loader typically during initial render of an app to avoid any FOUC (Flash Of Unstyled Content) while the app tries to figure out if you are able to access the route and also to perform any expensive querying on first load.

 <template>
   <div>